 I offer short or long term art therapy provision to schools and health and social care organisations in Greater Manchester and Lancashire.
-This can be delivered to individuals, or through group provision.
 My details can be found on the British Association of Art Therapists Private Practitioner register, which means I have met additional criteria beyond that of statutory regulation.
 This is not a necessary requirement to practice independently, but offers an extra level of assurance to those seeking an Art Therapist.

 Areas of Practice

-I have many years experience working with statutory, voluntary and charitable service providers.
+Learning Disabilities - I have many years experience working with statutory, voluntary and charitable service providers.
 My knowledge and experience covers the spectrum of learning disabilities, including profound, complex and additional support needs, behaviours that challenge, mental health issues and forensic.
+I currently deliver an open group for adults at a day centre.

 'Art Therapists are skilled at engaging hard to reach clients of all ages, regardless of their conditions. the benefits for service users can extend well beyond therapy sessions, with outcomes including improved social and communication skills and increased confidence and self esteem, enabling them to play a more integrated role in their local community'.HCPC Campaign - 'WHAT', Why Hire an Arts Therapist?

-I carry out work within organisations on a sessional basis, this can be differentiated from a private contract in the following ways:
+Work within organisations is on a sessional basis, this is differentiated from a private contract in the following ways:

 The contract is with the organisation, not directly with the individual.